Employment - working in Australia

 Safe Work Australia has information on work health and safety and workers’ compensation in Australia.

 If you do not have a source of income or a job, you still need to support yourself and your family while you look for work.
 Help is available from a number of sources for new arrivals.
 If you have a sponsor, ask them about the support they are willing and able to provide.
-If you have an 'Assurance of Support', the assurer agreed to support you for your first two years in Australia.
+If you have an 'Assurance of Support', the assurer has agreed to support you for your initial period in Australia.

 All Australians will contribute to a superannuation account which is a savings and investment account for your retirement.
 Superannuation, or ‘super’ for short, is paid by your employer at a set percentage into a specialised account while you are working.
 It is only accessible after you reach the legislated retirement age.
 More information on super is available on the Australian Tax Office’s individual superannuation page or the MoneySmart website.